Atworth Village website - St Michael's Church

 Originally the tower housed a ring of four bells.
 One was removed in 1533.
 The treble bell, dated 1350, is now, alas, cracked, and is without its clapper.
 It is inscribed Ave Maria and was cast in Bristol.
 It is the oldest object in the church, dating back to the Norman building.
 It is claimed that it is the most ancient bell in Wiltshire.
 The second bell was cast in 1786 by William Bilbie of Chewstoke, Somerset, to the memory of Guilliam Webb, a church warden.
 The tenor bell is dated 1606 and was made by Roger Purdue of Bristol and is inscribed Gloria in Excelsis Deo.
 Today, the condition of the tower would not permit the ringing of all three bells, and only the second and tenor are chimed before services.

 A single manual organ presented to the church in 1889 was replaced in 1974 with a two manual instrument purchased for £2,000 with funds raised from the village.
 This was an early John Compton instrument dating from 1909 and was one of the earliest attempts at an electric action.
 It was originally in the Congregational Church, Newton Burgoland, Leicestershire.
 It was rebuilt in 1936 and then moved to the the Methodist Church, Donnisthorpe in the same county.
 From there it came to Atworth.
-During its time in Atworth, various modifications and enhancements were made by Robin J Winn of Melksham, Wiltshire, including the provision of the present three manual console.
+During its time in Atworth, various modifications and enhancements were made by Robin J Winn of Melksham, Wiltshire, including the provision of the final console, which had three manuals.

 The 1909 Compton instrument was replaced in 1997 with the present instrument which was transferred from the Baptist Church, Cirencester, Gloucestershire.
 This instrument was built by Henry Speechly in 1892, and its purchase for Atworth was made possible by a generous contribution from Mrs and Mrs Bernard Cain, when they celebrated their 25th wedding anniversary and 25 years of living in Atworth.
 The original organ had two manuals, pedals, and 11 speaking stops.
 It had been renovated and its tonal characteristics substantially modified by the firm of AJ Price in 1926 - so as to bring its sound into line with the then current thinking.
 However, when it was overhauled in 1973 by Nicholson, it was returned to a state nearer to its original specification.